arpitbbhayani/articles/blogs/isolation-forest.md

 Since iForest does not need to iso-late all of normal instances – the majority of the trainingsample,iForest is able to work well with a partial modelwithout isolating all normal points and builds models usinga small sample size.

 GRAPH SHOWING SUBSAMPLING IMPORTANCE

-## Why anomalies reside closer to the root node?

-partitioning ofinstances are repeated recursively until all instances are iso-lated This random partitioning produces noticeable shorterpaths for anomalies since (a) the fewer instances of anoma-lies result in a smaller number of partitions – shorter pathsin a tree structure, and (b) instances with distinguishableattribute-values are more likely to be separated in early par-titioning.
-Hence, when a forest of random trees collectivelyproduce shorter path lengths for some particular points, thenthey are highly likely to be anomalies.

-Since each partition is randomly generated, individualtrees are generated with different sets of partitions.
-We av-erage path lengths over a number of trees to find the ex-pected path length.
-Using1000trees, the average path lengths ofxoandxiconverge to4.02and12.82respectively.
-It showsthat anomalies are having path lengths shorter than normalinstances.

 ## Why this algorithm?